Alexmhack/django_library/README.md

 We just passed our {{ form }} context inside table tags which is all we need to get the form in a nice table format, instead of table tags we can alos use {{ form.as_table }}

+We can make test for our project so that we don't have to waste our time testing the code that we have written ourselves, for that django makes file tests.py but we can make our custom folder named tests and files starting with 'test' and ends at .py

+To run our tests we can just mention the folder in which our tests lie using the manage.py

+python manage.py tests 		=> this command will run all the files inside the folder starting with prefix 'test'

+==commands for running test==
+python manage.py test catalog.tests
+python manage.py test catalog.tests.test_models
+python manage.py test catalog.tests.test_models.AuthorModelTtest
+python manage.py test catalog.tests.test_models.AuthorModelTest.test_first_name_label

+In the test_models.py we cannot get the first_name by author.first_name.verbose_name because this will result into a string and not a handle of object that we can use for testing instead we use author's _meta attribute to get the instance of first_name